suffolklibraries/sljekyll/_libraries/ipswich-county-library.md

 branch-pride-and-periods: y
 meta-description: "Free computer access, wifi, printing, room hire, children's activities, older people's activities, health & wellbeing groups, board games, jigsaw swap."
 branch-refreshments: "Coffeelink café serving hot and cold drinks and snacks.
 Open Monday-Friday 9am-5pm, Saturday 10am-4pm and Sunday 10am-3pm."
-branch-news: "The customer lift will be out of use on Saturday 22 February.
-Please ask a member of staff if you require an assistance."
 ---